 The process of translating your Wix store will likely involve a lot of manual work, especially for those with hundreds of products.
 This is because you’ll need to manually add in the product description translation product by product.
 This can certainly turn into a daunting process.

-How do I enable multilingual Wix?
+How do I get multiple languages on Wix?

-You can even order a “second pair of eyes” in the form of professional translators at an extra cost who can review any of your automatic translations (without having to leave the Weglot dashboard).
+You can even order a “second pair of eyes” in the form of professional translators at an extra cost who can review any of your machine translations (without having to leave the Weglot dashboard).

-Weglot Translate is available on the Wix App Store!
+Weglot Translate is available on the Wix App Store.
 Take a look at our Wix multilingual integration guide to see for yourself just how easy it is to implement Weglot on your Wix site.
 In summary, follow this quick and simple setup process (no need for a developer or coding experience).

 - Search for Weglot on the Wix App Store and create a Weglot account